Waguy02/Financial-Statements-Fraud-Detection/README.md

 The preprocessed dataset includes :
-- 17 863 Summarized quarterly MD&A reports
+- 17 863 Summarized quarterly MD&A reports using a self-hosted QWEN3 32B Model.
 - 3 300 AAER reports
 - 269 097 Quarterly Financial reports
-- Final ready-to-use preprocessed datasets with distinct splitting strategies : Random Splitting, Company-isolated splitting, time splitting.
+- Final ready-to-use preprocessed datasets with distinct splitting strategies :
+    *   Random Splitting
+    *   Company-isolated splitting  : Our paper demonstrates that the company-isolated setting is a more rigourous framework for the financial statement fraud detection task.
+    *   Time splitting.

 Each dataset comprises 5 folds and each folds comes with its *train.csv* and *test.csv*